Super Mario Odyssey Accessibility Report

 The Super Mario Odyssey amiibo figures offer Wedding Outfits that reveals the location of regional coins (Bowser) and grants temporary invincibility (Mario).
 These aid difficulty but are items you need to purchase.

 There is minimal reading, although text size can't be adjusted.
 In the shop, the text is small including prices and how many coins you have.
 Motion controls are integral but not essential and you can't remap any buttons or sticks.
 Assist mode superimposes blue arrows on the ground to show players where they need to go next.
 You can unlock outfits that offer higher contrast.
 Controller rumble tells you when you are walking on a secret and directs you to it.
 Auditory cues exist for some other events, but this isn't comprehensive.

-Super Mario Odyssey has 2 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 1 accessibility feature for Difficulty in Super Mario Odyssey which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Adjust After Setting

 Adjustable Anytime: You can adjust the difficulty while playing, without having to restart the level you are on.
 This enables you to quickly adjust the game to suit your needs and see the difference immediately.

 Similar Games With More Accessibility Features for Difficulty